Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/console_commands.md

 - `#!dae var func f`
     This function is executed when the `cmdPrefix` command is entered in the console.
 The function signature is `func string f(var string p0)`.
 The string passed is everything that was specified in the console after the actual command.
 The return value is then displayed in the console.
 - `#!dae var string cmdPrefix`
-    This is a command that can be entered in the console.
+    This is a command, which can be entered in the console.
 - `#!dae var string description`
     This text appears next to the command (in zSpy) when you use the `help` command in the console.